mwat56/uploadhandler/README.md

 Let's look at the arguments one by one:

 * `aHandler` is the handler function which you're already using for your web-server.
-It will continue to work as it used to before except that a certain URL (configred by `anUpURL`, see below) will be intercepted if something gets POSTed to it.
+It will continue to work as it used to before except that a certain URL (configured by `anUpURL`, see below) will be intercepted if something gets POSTed to it.
 * `aDestDir` is the directory where the incoming file is finally stored after processing it.
 * `aFieldName` is the name/ID of the form/field your web-page uses to accept the file-upload.
 * `anUpURL` is the URL your web-page's `FORM` element POSTs its data to.